 Some other texture differences:

-- Foam clings to the espresso crema in a dry cappuccino, while the milk weighs down the crema in a wet one.
+• Foam clings to the espresso crema in a dry cappuccino, while the milk weighs down the crema in a wet Cappuccino.

 Which is a healthier drink

-When consumed in moderation, wet and dry cappuccinos can both be considered healthy options.
+Both wet and dry cappuccinos can be healthy drinks when consumed in moderation.

 Wet Cappuccino has more calories than Dry Cappuccino as steamed milk provides extra calcium, fats, and proteins.

-As both Wet and dry Cappuccino is made with a double shot of Espresso the amount of caffeine remains the same which is around 120-133 mg.
+As both Wet and dry Cappuccino are made with a double shot of Espresso the amount of caffeine remains the same which is around 120-133 mg.

-“Bone dry” cappuccinos are made only from espresso and milk foam, and don’t have any steamed milk.
+“Bone dry” cappuccino is made only with espresso and milk foam, and doesn’t have any steamed milk.
 They have a different appearance from conventional cappuccinos.

 This type of cappuccino is also known as an “Italian cappuccino” and is often preferred by those who want a strong coffee flavor without any milk or milk foam.